Germany's defense minister to Trump: No, we don't owe NATO money

 "The defense spending also goes to UN-peace mission, into European missions and towards our contributions to the fight against ISIS terrorism."

 Von der Leyen was responding to claims by Trump that some NATO allies owe money after not meeting defense spending targets.
-Germany spent 1.19% of its GDP on defense last year.
+In its recent annual report, NATO estimated that Germany spent 1.2% of its GDP on defense in 2016, a figure that is expected to rise in 2017 and beyond.

 Trump: NATO members' spending 'very unfair' to US